jcu-eresearch/matrix-helpers/development.md

     `Metadata` screen without needing to inspect rendered pages on the front-end.

+  * Once you're ready to go to production, then go through and turn off anything that's not critical.
+You'll just waste people's bandwidth in downloading the metadata (and potentially expose sensitive data).

 * Your Design needs to have the `parse/metadata.xml` snippet in place in order to display front-end metadata in the `<head>` of a final rendered page.